cyberbotics/competition-template/README.md

 ## How to participate

+### Summary

+- Create your own entry repository from this template.
+- If you set your repository as private, add this repository's creator as a collaborator.
+- Register your entry by posting an issue on this repository.

 ### Create your own entry repository from the template

 1. [Click here](../../generate) to create your own repository automatically or do it manually by clicking on the green button "Use this template":